KrishPatel1605/AutoRunDev/README.md

 ### From VS Code Marketplace
 1. Open VS Code
 2. Go to Extensions (Ctrl+Shift+X)
-3. Search for "AutoDev"
+3. Search for "AutoRunDev"
 4. Click Install

 ### Manual Installation
-1. Clone this repository: `git clone https://github.com/KrishPatel1605/AutoDev.git`
+1. Clone this repository: `git clone https://github.com/KrishPatel1605/AutoRunDev.git`
 2. Open the project in VS Code
 3. Press F5 to run the extension in a new Extension Development Host window

 ## 🎯 Quick Start

 1. **Open Your Workspace**: Open a folder containing multiple projects in VS Code
-2. **Access AutoDev**: Look for the AutoDev panel in the VS Code sidebar
+2. **Access AutoRunDev**: Look for the AutoRunDev panel in the VS Code sidebar
-3. **Auto Configure**: Click "Auto Config (Scan Folders)" to automatically detect all projects
+3. **Auto Configure**: Click "Scan & Configure Projects" to automatically detect all projects
 4. **Start Projects**: Click "Start All Projects" to run all detected projects

 ## 📋 Usage

 ### Sidebar Commands

-The AutoDev sidebar provides these convenient commands:
+The AutoRunDev sidebar provides these convenient commands:

 - **🚀 Start All Projects**: Starts all configured projects in separate terminals
-- **🔍 Auto Config (Scan Folders)**: Scans workspace and regenerates `.autodev.json`
+- **🔍 Scan & Configure Projects**: Scans workspace and regenerates `.autorundev.json`
 - **➕ Add Custom Project**: Manually add a project with custom configuration
 - **🗑️ Remove Project**: Remove a specific project from configuration
 - **▶️ Run All Projects**: Same as "Start All Projects"
-- **⏹️ Stop All**: Stops all running project terminals
+- **⏹️ Stop All Projects**: Stops all running project terminals
-- **🔄 Restart All**: Stops and restarts all projects
+- **🔄 Restart All Projects**: Stops and restarts all projects

 ### Configuration File

-AutoDev uses a `.autodev.json` file in your workspace root to store project configurations:
+AutoRunDev uses a `.autorundev.json` file in your workspace root to store project configurations:

 ```json
 {